Cost of Living Help

 The UK Government has launched Help for Households to provide a range of additional support.

-Warwickshire County Council has a webpage that features support for Warwickshire residents including funds, programmes, and services to help you and your family get through this difficult time.
+There is a partnership webpage that features support for Warwickshire residents including funds, programmes, and services to help you and your family get through this difficult time.
+There is also a cost of living support line number: 0800 408 1449.

 It is also worth checking what support you may be eligible for if you or someone you care for has a disability.
 More information about disability benefits can be found on the Government website.